simo1c/GateMeClass/manual/readme.md

 ```

-### Section 3.
+### Method 3.
 Training and classification in one step

 Training and classification can be performed in one step using the *GateMeClass_annotate* function using the parameter 'train_parameters'.
 In this case,